Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Well posedness of the damped linear wave equation

+\end{theorem} \begin{proof} We observe that~\eqref{EqNormXp} is a norm thanks to the uniqueness of the weak solution of the Poisson mixed problem in the $L^p$ framework.
+In addition, let us notice that the time traces $u(0)$ and $\del_t u(0)$ are well-defined as, by their regularity in $X^p$, these functions are continuous on time.

-It is a weak solution in the sense that the operator $-\Delta$ is defined in accordance with Definition~\ref{defdomLapl}, which defines the weak solution of the Poisson problem with mixed boundary conditions. \end{theorem} \begin{proof} This is a result of maximal $L^p$ regularity.
-By Theorem~$4.1$ in Ref.~\cite{Srivastava} as $-\Delta$ is a sectorial operator on $L^p(\Omega)$ which admits a bounded $RH^{\infty}$ functional calculus of angle $\beta$ with $0<\beta<\frac{\pi}{2}$ then system~(\ref{dampedwaveeqmix}) considered with $u_0=u_1=0$ has $L^p$-maximal regularity.
-It is an application of a general theorem using UMD spaces.
-UMD spaces have been introduced in Ref.~\cite{Bourgain}.
-By Ref.~\cite{Kalton}, if $A$ is a sectorial operator on an UMD space $X$ with property $(\alpha)$ and admits a bounded $H^{\infty}$ calculus of angle $\beta$, then $A$ already admits a $RH^{\infty}$ calculus of angle $\beta$.
-For the definition of Banach spaces having property $(\alpha)$ see Ref.~\cite{Pisier}.
-For $p>1$, $L^p(\Omega)$ is an UMD space having property $(\alpha)$ according to Ref.~\cite[p.~752]{Srivastava}.
+The statement is a result of maximal $L^p$ regularity.
+It can be proved by different general methods~\cite[Section~4]{Batty} for abstract evolutive problems.
+It is also possible to use the abstract general result~\cite[Theorem~4.1]{Srivastava} involving theory of UMD spaces.
+By~\cite[Theorem~4.1]{Srivastava}, as $-\Delta$ is a sectorial operator on $L^p(\Omega)$ which admits a bounded $RH^{\infty}$ functional calculus of angle $\beta$ with $0<\beta<\frac{\pi}{2}$, then system~(\ref{dampedwaveeqmix}) considered with $u_0=u_1=0$ has $L^p$-maximal regularity.

+UMD spaces have been introduced in~\cite{Bourgain}.
+By~\cite{Kalton}, if $A$ is a sectorial operator on an UMD space $X$ with property $(\alpha)$ and admits a bounded $H^{\infty}$ calculus of angle $\beta$, then $A$ admits a $RH^{\infty}$ calculus of angle $\beta$.
+For the definition of Banach spaces having property $(\alpha)$ see~\cite{Pisier}.
+For $p>1$, $L^p(\Omega)$ is an UMD space having property $(\alpha)$ according to~\cite[p.~752]{Srivastava}.

 Thanks to~\cite[Thm.~5.6]{Arendt3}, the operator $-\Delta$ is a sectorial operator on $L^p(\Omega)$ which admits a bounded $H^{\infty}$ calculus of angle $\beta$ with $\beta<\frac{\pi}{2}$.
 The key point according to Theorem~\ref{thmeigenfuncLaprob}, holding on Sobolev admissible domains, is that we have for $z\in \mathbb{C}$ such that $\vert arg(z)\vert <\frac{\pi}{2}$